ipod825/vim-netranger/README.md

 ### Rifle
 1. Rifle is a config file ranger used to open files with external program. vim-netranger mimics its syntax and behavior.
 2. If you don't have a `rifle.config` file in `g:NETRRootDir` (default to `$HOME/.netranger/`), vim-netranger will copy a default one to that directory.
 You can simply modify the default `rifle.config` to serve your need.
+3. The first match (if any) in `rifle.config` is adopted.
+4. If multiple match are found, you can press `a` to select which program you want to use.

 ### Sort